-The Associate of Arts degree in Justice Studies is designed to prepare graduates for paraprofessional positions in the field of justice studies.
-It is also designed as a pre-bachelor's degree program since credits earned are applicable to a Bachelor of Arts in Justice Studies.
-The two-year program is unique in that, under proper academic advising, it can serve ASA foundation for advanced studies in several areas including retail security, industrial security, forensics, law and corrections.
-Graduates of this program typically seek employment in probation offices, social service agencies, courts, local law enforcement offices and crime labs.
-Many graduates choose to pursue further education in Justice Studies to prepare for professional positions or graduate education.
+The Associate of Arts degree in Justice Studies prepares graduates for para-professional positions in the field of justice studies.
+The program can serve as a foundation for advanced justice studies in several areas, including retail security, industrial security, forensics, law and corrections.
+Graduates typically seek employment in probation offices, social service agencies, courts, local law enforcement offices and crime labs.

 The Justice Studies major articulates to Kent State's B.A. degree in Criminology and Justice Studies.

 FULLY OFFERED AT:

 The university affirmatively strives to provide educational opportunities and access to students with varied backgrounds, those with special talents and adult students who graduated from high school three or more years ago.

 Kent State campuses at Ashtabula, East Liverpool, Geauga, Salem, Stark, Trumbull and Tuscarawas, and the Twinsburg Academic Center, have open enrollment admission for students who hold a high school diploma, GED or equivalent.

 For more information on admissions, contact the Regional Campuses admissions offices.